Wayne State University OneCardUniversities / Colleges

 What matters most for this specific document

-The most important checks on this page are the ones that keep you on the right route and inside the right crop.
+The most important checks on this page are the ones that keep you on the right profile and inside the right crop.

-No direct official source link is attached to this route, so anything beyond measurable crop and visible policy notes still needs manual confirmation.
+No direct official source link is attached to this profile, so anything beyond measurable crop and visible policy notes still needs manual confirmation.

-• 300×300 px also appears on nearby pages, so confirm that Wayne State University OneCard 300x300 px is the route you need.
+• 300×300 px also appears on nearby pages, so confirm that Wayne State University OneCard 300x300 px is the profile you need.

-• Background rule on this route: Use a clean, evenly lit background with no distracting texture or objects.
+• Background rule on this page: Use a clean, evenly lit background with no distracting texture or objects.

 • Do not ignore glasses and glare guidance: Eyes should stay clearly visible, with no glare on the lenses.